 Monastiraki

 Situated on the north side of the Acropolis, Monastiraki is one of the most popular shopping areas in Athens.
-There are all types of shops, including vintage and second-hand clothing stores.
+There are all types of shops, from book shops, antique stores, and second-hand clothing stores.

-In Monastiraki, it's not all shopping, there are some cultural visits to be made.
-In the Tzisdaraki Mosque you can see the pottery collection of the Museum of Greek Folk Art and in the Library of Hadrian it is possible to see some of the remains that are preserved from the classical Athenian era.
+In Monastiraki, it's not all shopping; there are some cultural visits to be made.
+In the Tzisdaraki Mosque, you can see the pottery collection of the Museum of Greek Folk Art, and in Hadrian's Library, it's possible to see some of the remains that are preserved from the classical Athenian era.

-At the Monastiraki metro station, one of the oldest in the Athens metro network, the various archaeological finds that appeared in the area during the construction of the station are on display.
+At the Monastiraki metro station, one of the oldest in the Athens metro network, the various archaeological findings that appeared in the area during the construction of the station are on display.

-The main streets of Monastiraki are Ermou, Pandrossou Street and Adrianou Street, although it is highly recommended to get lost in the narrow streets of the area.
+The main streets of Monastiraki are Ermou, Pandrossou Street, and Adrianou Street, although it's highly recommended to get lost in the narrow streets of the area.

 A great time to visit and get to know one of the liveliest areas of the city is at night, taking a night walk around Monastiraki Square: